mariavaghani/who_stole_the_apple/README.md

 - Ability to mute/unmute the sound
 - Run the sequence using keyboard shortcuts
 - An animated tutorial that guides a player through the first basic level
+- Resize the window and have the canvas to resize as well

 # Wireframes